forslund/rustcroft/README.md

 ## Please note

 I (Åke, the author of this) has very little experience with Rust, and so far this has been a huge learining experience.
-The quality of this library should not be taken as an indication of the quality of the Mycroft Virual Assistant, any faults are likely mine.
+The quality of this library should not be taken as an indication of the quality of the Mycroft Virtual Assistant, any faults are likely mine.